Background pattern

 Pregnancy, breastfeeding, and fertility

-Viaflo glucose 3.3% and sodium chloride 0.3% can be used safely during pregnancy and breastfeeding.
+Viaflo Glucose 3.3% and Sodium Chloride 0.3% can be used safely during pregnancy and breastfeeding.

-However, if another medication is added to the infusion solution during pregnancy or breastfeeding, you should:
+However, if another medicine is added to the infusion solution during pregnancy or breastfeeding, you should:

 • ask your doctor

-• read the medication's leaflet
+• read the package leaflet of the medicine to be added

-Driving and operating machines
+Driving and using machines

-- the amount of fluid in your body
+• the amount of fluid in your body

-- the acidity of your blood and urine
+• the acidity of your blood and urine

 • High blood sugar levels (hyperglycemia).
 Symptoms include: